cocka/NoTikiriDB/README.md

-TikiriDB
+NoTikiriDB
 ==========

 Introduction
 ------------------------------------------------------------------------------------

-TikiriDB is a database abstraction layer for Contiki operating system which enables a query interface to acquire required data in highly efficient manner.
-After setting up the sensor network with TikiriDB, it is possible to gather data without having the knowledge of programming sensor nodes.
-TikiriDB will provide a query language which is more similar to conventional query language with additional syntax to comply with sensor network environment.
+NoTikiriDB is a database abstraction layer for Contiki operating system which enables a query interface to acquire required data in highly efficient manner.
+After setting up the sensor network with NoTikiriDB, it is possible to gather data without having the knowledge of programming sensor nodes.
+NoTikiriDB will provide a query language which is more similar to conventional query language with additional syntax to comply with sensor network environment.

-Current version of TikiriDB is only designed to run on Cooja which is the simulator used in Contiki operating system.
+Current version of NoTikiriDB is only designed to run on Cooja which is the simulator used in Contiki operating system.

  High-Level Functional Overview